 The routledge companion to video game studies /Series: Routledge companions Published by : Routledge, (New York, NY :) Physical details: 518 p.
 ISBN:9780415533324; 0415533325.

-|Item type||Current location||Call number||Status||Date due||Barcode|
+|Item type||Current library||Call number||Status||Date due||Barcode|

-Includes bibliographical references and index
+Includes bibliographical references and index.

 "The number of publications dealing with video game studies has exploded over the course of the last decade, but the field has not yet produced a comprehensive reference work.
 The Routledge Companion to Video Game Studies, by well-known video game scholars Mark Wolf and Bernard Perron, aims to address the on-going theoretical and methodological development of game studies, providing students, scholars, and game designers with a definitive look at contemporary video game studies.
-Features include: -comprehensive and interdisciplinary models and approaches for analyzing video games; -new perspectives on video games both as art form and cultural phenomenon; -explorations of technical and creative dimensions of video games; -accounts of the economical, political, social, and cultural dynamics of video games"--
+Features include: -comprehensive and interdisciplinary models and approaches for analyzing video games; -new perspectives on video games both as art form and cultural phenomenon; -explorations of technical and creative dimensions of video games; -accounts of the economical, political, social, and cultural dynamics of video games"-- Provided by publisher.